MichelArendt/sgna/README.md

-# sgna
+Copyright @ 2024 Michel Arendt.
+All rights reserved

-A business management cross-platform – web, mobile (PWA) and desktop (Electron) – project developed with Blazor and a separated hosted server
+A business management cross-platform – web, mobile (PWA) and desktop (Electron) – C# project developed with Blazor and a separated hosted server.
+This project was developed for 7 months until development stopped in november 2019